The Walt Disney Company [DIS] – The merits and potential risks: A tempered look at DIS

-The Walt Disney Company[DIS] stock saw a move by 2.66% on Wednesday, touching 28.44 million.
+The Walt Disney Company[DIS] stock saw a move by -3.21% on Tuesday, touching 21.42 million.
 Based on the recent volume, The Walt Disney Company stock traders appear to be active.
-The most recent trading volume of DIS shares recorded 1.81B shares, which represents the daily volume of traded shares.
-Analysts estimates state that The Walt Disney Company [DIS] stock could reach median target price of $150.00.
+The most recent trading volume of DIS shares recorded 1.97B shares, which represents the daily volume of traded shares.

-The Walt Disney Company [DIS] stock additionally went up by 13.43% in the period of the 7 days, recording a drop in performance by -21.42% in the last 30 days.
-The yearly more of DIS stock is set at -8.54% by far, with shares price recording returns by -30.38% in the latest quarter.
-Over the past six months, DIS shares showcased -23.67% decrease.
+The Walt Disney Company [DIS] stock additionally went down by -1.55% in the period of the 7 days, recording a drop in performance by -19.49% in the last 30 days.
+The yearly more of DIS stock is set at -14.14% by far, with shares price recording returns by -32.81% in the latest quarter.
+Over the past six months, DIS shares showcased -25.87% decrease.
 DIS saw 153.41 change opposing the low price in the last 12 months, also recording 79.07 compared to high within the same period of time.

 The Walt Disney Company [NYSE:DIS]: Analyst Rating and Earnings

 Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
 In regards to The Walt Disney Company [DIS], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-On average, stock market experts give DIS an Buy rating.
-The average 12-month price forecast for this stock is $100.73, with the high estimate being $175.00, the low estimate being $100.00 and the median estimate amounting to $150.00.
-This is compared to its latest closing price of $98.12.
+This is compared to its latest closing price of $99.80.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for The Walt Disney Company [DIS] is sitting at 4.44.
+This is compared to 1 month ago, when its average rating was 4.53.

 Fundamental Analysis of The Walt Disney Company [DIS]